roadwarriorslive/Pipulate/README.rst

 - You must be using a Google Spreadsheet in online mode.
 - You must exactly match 'Your Sheet Name' with your actual sheet name.
 - You must be able to recognize row and column indexes when you see them.
-- When the Google prompt pops up, you must (one-time) click that giant blue link login the same Google account you used to make the Google Sheet.
+- When you import pipulate as gs, Google will (1-time) throw up a giant blue link that you must click and login with the same Google account you used to make the Google Sheet with.

 ****************************************
 Things about OAuth2 you should eventually know